 From the idea of sending encrypted messages in sound also came the fascination of using sound as a carrier for other media.
 As I have done earlier with my Wikileaks radio project but this time more focused on an actual transformation from sound to computer files.
 I want to investigate the possibilities of modern sound processing and thus using the radio to distribute digital content.
-Similar to the Comodore Datasette where the computer's digital information was converted into sound and stored on ordinary tape cassettes.
-Before any improvements were made in this field a Datasette could store 100kBytes per 30 minute side, in theory a Radio transmission of 30 minutes could transmit the same amount of data.
+In researching alternative methods of distribution, encryption and creating an alternative secure network, I will use elements of fiction and scenario in order to produce a solid reason in why these alternatives could be used.
+Using fiction will also enable me to critique existing networks.